Annual Student Immunization Record Review

 • A valid exemption form is not on file

-Check the immunization record reminder notice included with the letter.
+Check the immunization record reminder notice Public Health sent you in November 2025.
 This shows which vaccines are missing from our records.
 Bring the immunization record reminder notice to your health care provider.
 They can help you confirm if the student needs vaccines or if the record just needs to be updated.

 If the student record is blank, it means we have no vaccination information at all for the student and a record needs to be submitted.
 If you don't have access to your child's previous immunization record, call Public Health at 905-688-8248 or 1-888-505-6074 ext.
 7425 to speak with a vaccine nurse.